jhudson8/restful-redux/docs/action-creator.md

 * [createModelDataAction](#createmodeldataaction)

 #### createFetchAction / createGetAction
-*createFetchAction* or *createGetAction*
-Returns a dispatchable redux action used to initiate an XHR to fetch model data.
+Both functions are the same (depending on if you prefer a rest method-based name or a standard `fetch` name).
+Returns a redux action used to initiate an XHR to fetch model data.

 ##### options
 * ***id***: required model id